Texas Property Division Lawyers

 Protect Your Property and Financial Future

-Marriage is more than an emotional partnership, it’s a financial one.
-As you part ways, we provide clarity and guidance to protect your property, prevent costly mistakes and secure present and future financial interests.
+Marriage is not only an emotional partnership but also a financial one.
+When you decide to separate, our Texas property division lawyers offer clarity, guidance, and expertise to protect your property, prevent costly errors, and secure your current and future financial interests.

 When you divorce, you might expect that all marital property will be divided equally.
 However, depending on the situation, a couple – or a court – might decide one party is due a greater or lesser portion of the property.
 As this can have a long-term effect on your finances, it’s important to make sure you receive everything within your rights.

-When necessary, a property division attorney at our Texas law firm will consult with trusted forensic accountants, business valuation experts, and other financial consultants.
-Together, we determine which assets are considered community property, the effect of capital appreciation and income growth of previously-held assets over the course of the marriage, and the fair market value of assets.
-This is an important step in the most complex property division process because an inaccurate estimate can be costly down the road.
+When necessary, a property division attorney at our firm will consult with trusted forensic accountants, business valuation experts, and other financial professionals.
+Together, we determine what qualifies as community property, assess the appreiation and income growth of assets, and establish fair market values.
+Accurate valuation is critical to avoid future disputes and financial losses.

 Divorce and Property Division